 On the morning of April 12, 2016, the incomparable racing mare Zenyatta gave birth to her fourth foal.
 Though described as a “textbook” delivery, the foal was stained with meconium and died a day later of meconium aspiration syndrome (MAS).

-Meconium—the dark, sticky feces foals first pass—is composed of gastrointestinal secretions such as bile, pancreatic enzymes and mucous, desquamated cells, lanugo, vernix caseosa, water, amniotic fluid and other cellular debris.
+Meconium—the dark, sticky feces foals first pass—is composed of gastrointestinal secretions such as bile, pancreatic enzymes and mucus, desquamated cells, lanugo, vernix caseosa, water, amniotic fluid and other cellular debris.
 Although sterile, meconium is locally irritative and obstructive and is a medium for bacterial culture.1,2

 Fortunately, aspiration caused by the release of meconium in utero is rare in horses.
 “The literature is limited on the number of cases per annum, and if you asked veterinarians to guess the number of foals affected, their answers would vary based on their type of caseload,” says Holly Mason, MS, DVM, clinical assistant professor at Utah State University School of Veterinary Medicine.
 “A neonatologist working in a neonatal intensive care unit may give you a higher number because they’re given the most challenging cases, but having foaled out several hundred mares, I can recall only two or three cases of MAS.”